 I encourage you to empty your emotional backpack today and decide what you want to put back in.

-What can you unload today that will give your shoulders a little lighter load to carry?
+What can you let go, say no to or step back from that will give your shoulders a little lighter load to carry?